SDoc/py-sdoc/README.rst

 SDoc
 ====

-A super format documentation document preparation system for SAAS and multi tenant applications.
+A super format document preparation system for SAAS and multi tenant applications.